-In its OIP, the licensee stated that reliability of the primary and backup instrument channels would be assured by conformance with the guidelines of NRC JLD-ISG-2012-03 and NEI 12-02.
+In its OIP, the licensee stated that the reliability of primary and backup instrument channels would be assured by conformance with the guidelines of NRC JLD-ISG-2012-03 and NEI 12-02.

 Upon acceptable resolution of the RAIs noted above, the NRC staff will be able to make a conclusion regarding the reliability of the SFP instrumentation.